 Having a candy thermometer makes everything SO much easier.
-You don't have to guess if the temperature is right (such as soft ball, hard ball, etc).
+You don't have to guess if the temperature is right (such as softball, hardball, etc).

-If my daughter can make candy, then you my friend can make candy too!
+If my daughter can make candy, then you, my friend, can make candy too!
 Here is the recipe.
 I promise it is not as hard as you might think.
 Just make sure you have the proper tools to do so.

 - 1 cup sugar

-- coarse sea salt
+- 1 tsp sea salt

 - Spray a small casserole dish with non stick cooking spray and then line with parchment paper.
 Now, spray the parchment paper with non stick cooking spray.
 Set aside to use later.

 - Cut the butter into 6 - 10 small pieces and combine with heavy cream in a microwave safe measuring cup.
 Microwave for one minute until the butter is melted.
 Set aside to use later.